 - The excursion meets the requirements of any school-level policy or procedures.

 For detailed information on the requirements above see Related policies, and Department resources below.

-Emergency Management Portal (Note the SAL is also accessible for non-government schools - contact the helpdesk for a password to access the site).
+The School Activity Locater is also accessible for non-government schools.
+Contact the helpdesk for a password to access the site.
+See: Catholic schools